 "So that give value before you expect extract value."

 That equation of how willing enabled your article, where that valuable component of your product.
 People say you've actually very authentically given me stuff I can definitely use.
 That's an important balance as well.
 I'll give you one more, two more, two more little tips on this.

 There's an expression we use time to wow.
 It's like, well how many clicks has she gone in before?
 It's like, that did something cool I didn't expect.
 And then there's another constantly of the wow to work ratio.

 How much work did you have to put in before something magical happened?
 Like I think of Google, I go to the Google search engine, I put in London weather, Bam.
 That was very little work.
 It's the wow to work ratio is really strong for something like Google, how much value you can get out of that.
 Twitter is kind of like that.
 You give Twitter a couple of pieces of information.
 Wow.
 It does a lot of cool stuff for me.
 And so time to wow in the lab to work ratio are really key and freemium.

 Question from boss Jen.
 Essentially a lot of complex information for that too.
-With all of these blogs and there's lots of competitors out there by people less likely to want to read or this content to consume different way.
+With all of these blogs and there are lots of competitors out there people are less likely to want to read this content to consume it a different way.
 Sort of visualise the future of content consumption.

 Yes, I would say I'll give you a couple of thoughts on content.
 People don't like to read.